jabney/containers.js/README.md

   // Get an instance of the original stack. var _super = containers.stack();

-  // Create a new object with the instance of
+  // Create a new stack object with the instance of
   // the original stack as its prototype. var self = Object.create(_super);

-  // Set the factory property to this new stack function.
+  // Override the factory property of this new stack object.
-  // This ensures that the copy method returns the correct object. self.factory = myStack;
+  // This ensures that the copy method returns the correct type. self.factory = myStack;

   // Optionally give the object a reference to _super. self._super = _super;

-  // Override the items method with one that returns
+  // Override the items method with one that
-  // the stack items in sorted order. self.items = function items(items) {
+  // returns the stack items in sorted order. self.items = function items(items) {
     var items = _super.items.apply(this, arguments);
     return items === this ? items : items.sort();